 If you meet certain requirements including having no children, a marriage that lasted less than five years, and various other things, you and your spouse may be eligible to file for a streamlined divorce called a summary dissolution.

 California is a community property state, which is a state that divides all joint property or property acquired during the marriage equally between each spouse.
 Separate property, defined as property acquired prior to the marriage or by gift or inheritance, remains with the spouse who owns it.

 When the court is determining spousal support, it takes numerous factors into account.
 Some of the factors include the length of the marriage, the financial needs and earnings of both spouses and how the spouses treated each other.
 Spousal support will end when the court order is over, one of the spouses dies, or one of the spouses remarries.

 The court can award either parent full custody of the child.
 It can also award joint physical custody and joint legal custody.
 The court determines who gets custody by looking at the child’s relationship with each parent, each parent’s financial situation, the environment that each parent would provide, and various other factors.
 The court may also look at if either parent has made any effort to impede the other’s time with the child.

 Like many other states, California uses an equation to determine child support.
 The equation considers each parent’s income, how many children the parents have, how much time each parent spends with the child, and debts and dues.

 Even though divorce is becoming increasingly common, it is still extremely difficult.
 There are often complications that make separating a complex and upsetting process.
 You need legal help if you are heading into a divorce case.
-The attorneys at Boyd Law have knowledge and experience with Coronado divorces and are versed in California divorce laws.
+The attorneys representing people going through divorces in San Diego at Boyd Law have knowledge and experience with Coronado divorces and are versed in California divorce laws.
 Contact Boyd Law if you are getting a divorce in Coronado and need reliable representation.